women-plus-datascience/women-plus-datascience.github.io/content/seminars/2020_09/keynote.md

 # Teaching computers to discover scientific knowledge by reading papers

-Abstract:
 Enormous amounts of ever-changing knowledge are available online in diverse emergent textual styles (e.g., news vs. science text).
-Recent advances in deep learning algorithms, large-scale datasets, and industry-scale computational resources are spurring progress in many Natural Language Processing (NLP) tasks.
+Recent advances in deep learning algorithms, large-scale datasets, and industry-scale computational resources are spurring progress in many Natural Language Processing (NLP)tasks.
 Nevertheless, current models lack the ability to understand emergent domains such as scientific articles related to Covid-19 when training data are scarce.
 This talk presents some of recent efforts in our lab to address the problem of textual comprehension and reasoning about scientific articles.
 First, I discuss our multi-task learning approach for identifying and classifying entities and their relations in scientific articles.